-Inga Mai Groote concentrates on the institutional contexts and links with earlier sources; PhD student Christine Roth reconstructs the polyphonic sources’ liturgical and practical contexts in critical dialogue with established assumptions on 16th-century Lutheran musical culture in Germany.
+Inga Mai Groote concentrated on the institutional contexts and links with earlier sources; PhD student Christine Roth reconstructed the polyphonic sources’ liturgical and practical contexts in critical dialogue with established assumptions on 16th-century Lutheran musical culture in Germany.

-Inga Mai Groote is Professor of Musicology at the University of Heidelberg.
-She studied musicology, medieval and modern history, and Italian philology at the University of Bonn (Dr. phil.
-2005, with a thesis on music in 16th-/17th century Italian academies).
+Inga Mai Groote is Professor of Musicology at the University of Zürich and has been Professor of Musicology at the Universities of Heidelberg (2015-2018) and Fribourg (2014-15).
+She read Musicology, History, and Italian Philology at the University of Bonn (Dr. phil.
+2005).

-Christine Roth studied musicology and French philology at Heidelberg University.
+Christine Roth studied Musicology and French Philology at Heidelberg University.
 In 2012 she spent an Erasmus semester at King’s College London.
-She graduated in 2016 with a master thesis about political narratives in Barbe-Bleue operas of the late 18th and the 19th centuries.
+She graduated in 2016 with a Master’s thesis about political narratives in Barbe-Bleue operas of the late 18th and the 19th centuries.